SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 }
 ```

 Does this [look familiar](../04-retrieving-parsing-json-output/README.md#use-the-json-format-output-option)?
-Of course it does.
+Of course it does!
 It's exactly the same as what `btp --format json list accounts/available-region` produced.
 In other words, the JSON output of the btp CLI invocation is the same as the JSON output from the equivalent API call.

 ## Summary